How-To

 6. Add Storage Wherever Possible

 Whether you opt for floor-to-ceiling built ins or 10-plus aesthetically-pleasing storage baskets, add storage wherever possible in a small home or apartment.
 And remember: what you lack in floor space you can make up for in height — always go vertical and utilize that precious wall space!
-Storage baskets

 Looking for a way to overcome your unique home dilemmas?
 Work one-on-one with our expert interior designers for just $129 per room.
-Get started today with our style quiz.
+Get started today with ourstyle quiz.